GSA/ficam-management/_cpic/02_acquire.md

 | **Organizational IT Infrastructure** | Some platforms and operating environments, particularly ones that leverage legacy products, may require additional support or custom configuration to achieve the maximum benefit from LACS solutions.
 This includes potential costs associated with networking LACS components and high-availability components.
 Environments that use non-standard operating systems may require additional investment to integrate into a modernized LACS infrastructure. |
 | **Vendor Product Compatibility and Interoperability with Existing Infrastructure** | If your agency is considering a commercial off-the-shelf (COTS) identity and access management (IAM) product suite, you should assess the integration approach of these products for interoperability, and find the best fit for your agency.
 You should also investigate the availability of enterprise software licenses, as these can significantly lower acquisition costs and influence your agency's make or buy decision. |

-{% include alert-success.html heading = "Lesson Learned" content="To drive adoption of its enterprise LACS and participation in pilot implementations, USDA offered to fund the initial LACS integration costs for a subset of agency applications that were candidates for early adoption.
-Doing so increased participation since the department could demonstrate technical interoperability using real-world examples." %}

-## Determine Funding for ICAM Solution

-You may find challenges in funding and implementing the investment when equipment and services will likely be purchased centrally.
-Here are some approaches that other agencies have taken to fund their PACS and LACS improvement efforts:

-- **Incorporate costs into existing investments.** You don't need a separate investment for an implementation like an enterprise PACS solution.
-You can include the costs for PACS modernization into an existing business case.
-- **Investment business case.** Create a new investment request to fund the implementation at the enterprise level.
-This business case should include details of how the proposed investment would support the agency's mission.
-- **Working capital fund.** Use a fund that can provide financing to agencies without annual appropriation by Congress for operations that generate receipts.
-This funding method works well for an agency that offers an enterprise PACS as a centralized service and has a fee structure for the users across the agency's bureaus or components.

-In addition to determining funding needs and obtaining funding, a key aspect of PACS implementation planning is outlining the life cycle activities associated with the modernization effort and determining the project schedule.

-### Cost-Saving Tips

-Any product that uses cryptographic processes with the PIV credential must comply with FIPS 140 and be approved by a NIST-validated laboratory.
-You should seek out manufacturers that provide architectures that minimize the cost of FIPS 140 by producing components in very high volume, or by amortizing the cost into common components, such as multi-door controllers.

-When you write solicitations and contracts, where applicable, include language requiring PIV credentials where you provide encryption and digital signature services.
-This language supplements the existing FAR requirements for contractors to use PIV credentials.
-This approach promotes governmentwide consistency in security services and offers greater ROI in leveraging your agency's existing PIV infrastructure.

-## Review the Approved Products List
+## Review the Approved Products Lists
+The FIPS 201 Evaluation Program was developed to organize and define a standard approval process for Physical Access Control Systems and PIV credential card stockthese products and services.
+All required NIST validation and GSA testing must be met to be an approved product or service for Physical Access Control Systems and PIV credential card stock.
+You can find approved products, which have been demonstrated to meet NIST validation and GSA testing and have been qualified, on the FIPS 201 [Approved Products List](https://www.idmanagement.gov/approved-products-list/){:target="_blank"}.

-The [FIPS 201 APL](https://www.idmanagement.gov/approved-products-list/){:target="_blank"} is a list of HSPD-12 related products and services that have been tested through procedures approved by the National Institute of Standards and Technology (NIST).
-You can use multiple GSA Schedules to purchase a resource that's included on the APL.
-When you purchase products and services for HSPD-12 implementation, you must follow OMB Memorandum M-19-17 and use the FIPS 201 Evaluation Program APL.
-The APL is continuously updated with approved products and technologies.
+You can use multiple GSA Schedules to purchase a resource that's included on the FIPS 201 APL.
+When you purchase these products, you must follow OMB Memorandum M-19-17 and use the FIPS 201 APL.
 It's your responsibility to stay current on these changes and incorporate them into your planning during regular technology refresh cycles as part of the capital planning and budget process.
-Find a complete inventory of government certified and approved services and product listings on [IDManagement.gov](https://www.idmanagement.gov){:target="_blank"}.

-{% include alert-info.html heading="Implementation Tip" content="Before you purchase a product listed on the HSPD-12 APL, determine if the product is appropriate for the risk level and design of your agency's ICAM solution.
-A given product on the APL may not be interoperable or appropriate for your agency's implementation.
-You must properly integrate and configure purchased products to be interoperable with other ICAM programs and services." %}
+The Continuous Diagnostics and Mitigiation (CDM) Program also has an Approved Products List for the federal enterprise that includes additional ICAM capabilities.
+Section II of CDM encompasses tools and professional services implementation support for identity lifecycle management, identity governance tools, provisioning of accounts, privileged user access management, and enterprise authentication services (such as single sign on solutions).

+Continuous Diagnostics and Mitigation tools and professional services can be purchased from [GSA Schedules under IT Schedule 70, SIN 132-44.](https://www.gsa.gov/technology/technology-products-services/it-security/continuous-diagnostics-mitigation-cdm/continuous-diagnostics-mitigation-cdm-tools-special-item-number-sin-information-for-ordering-organizations){:target="_blank"}

 ## Identify Contract Vehicles for ICAM Products and Services